centrifugal/centrifuge/README.md

 Open several browser tabs with http://localhost:8000 and see chat in action.

-This example is only the top of an iceberg.
-Though it should give you an insight on library API.
+While this example is only the top of an iceberg, it should give you a good insight on library API.
+Check out [examples](https://github.com/centrifugal/centrifuge/tree/master/_examples) folder for more.

-Keep in mind that Centrifuge library is not a framework to build chat apps.
-It's a general purpose real-time transport for your messages with some helpful primitives.
+Keep in mind that Centrifuge library is not a framework to build chat applications.
+It's a **general purpose real-time transport** for your messages with some helpful primitives.
 You can build many kinds of real-time apps on top of this library including chats but depending on application you may need to write business logic yourself.

 ### Tips and tricks